Ecuador–Iran relations: Economic relations

-Economic ties have grown during the Correa and Mahmoud Ahmadinejad administration.
-Like other states in Latin America, Iran has extended financing for a host of projects.
-Ecuador, in turn, has become the primary importer of Iranian products having replaced Peru.
+Economic ties have grown during the Correa and Ahmadinejad administration.
+Like other nations in Latin America, Iran has extended financing for a host of projects.
+Ecuador, in turn, has become the primary importer of Iranian products, having replaced Peru.
 Trade between the two went from a paltry $8m to $168m from 2007 to 2008.

+In 2009, Iran provided a US$40 million loan to Ecuador to help finance the building of two power plants.

+In a 2010 visit to Iran, the Ecuadorian Vice President, Lenin Moreno, signed an agreement with his Iranian counterparts to construct three hydroelectric centers using Iranian technology.
+He also affirmed Iranian support for the Ecuadorian Yasuni-ITT program to receive international funds in order not to transition to sustainable energy.

 Ecuador and Iran have also cooperated in the port, agriculture and auto industries.

 American backlash against Ecuador

 In 2010, the Financial Action Task Force (FATF) named both Ecuador and Iran as countries failing to comply with international regulations against money laundering and financing terrorism.
 It said Ecuador had not "constructively engaged" with the body and was "not committed" to global standards on money crimes.
 Correa was quick to condemn the move: "What arrogance!
 And why?
 Because we have relations with Iran.
 That's it.
 This is imperialism in its most base form. ...
-This has nothing to do with the struggle against money laundering."
+This has nothing to do with the struggle against money laundering.
+We have been blacklisted along with Iran, Ethiopia, Angola and North Korea.
+We are the financiers of terrorism in the world!”
+Correa said indignantly.
+He added "it's a stick so you don't misbehave, naughty boy.
+You didn't do what I said, don't get involved with Iran.
+So because you went ahead, we'll put you on the blacklist, that's all.
+He asked why no pressure was added on rich countries like the United States and Switzerland over money laundering in their financial systems.
+He also added that Ecuador's bank had adequate legislation to protect from laundering and terrorism financing and called the report "a huge lie."

 Meanwhile, Ecuador's private bank association also said the Iran factor was behind the country's inclusion on the FATF list citing a 2009 agreement between Ecuador's Central Bank and some Iranian financial institutions.
 However, Ecuador maintained its ties with Iran would not change.

 Ecuadorian Central Bank President Diego Borja also traveled to the United States to dispel concerns about the Iranian central bank's plans to deposit 40 million euros with Ecuador's central bank.